Mohammad Reza Naqdi: Views

+Israel

+In 2011, Naqdi called Israeli citizens to leave the region voluntarily.
+He said, "We recommend them to pack their furniture and return to their countries," adding that if they remained, "a time will arrive when they will not even have time to pack their suitcases."

 In an interview which aired on Al Manar TV on 28 May 2012 (as translated by MEMRI), Naqdi dismissed the possibility of an Israeli attack on Iran, stated that "Israel is much too small to carry out [an attack].
 The [Israeli] statements serve only to amuse the terrified tyrants, who say: "We are here".
 If Israel commits even the slightest mistake or the slightest act of stupidity, it will be the last stupid mistake in its life.
 Any stupid military act that Israel carries out will be the last stupid act in the history of Israel.
 Israel is not capable of harming Iran.
 We consider this laughable."

 In an interview which aired on Al Manar TV on 16 September 2012 (as translated by MEMRI), Naqdi stated that if Israel attacks Iran "all options will be open to the Iranian people.
 The liberation of Jerusalem has been on the minds of the Iranians for many years, and they are just waiting for the right moment.
 I say to the Zionists that any attack on Iran will not culminate in anything less than the liberation of Jerusalem."

 Also Naqdi during his speech for officials of Basij in Iranian provinces threatened Israel and declared that Israeli attack on Hizbullah forces which led to killing of an Iranian revolutionary guard official in Alqonaitarah in Syria will be responded by liberating of Palestine.

+COVID-19

 After the Supreme leader of Iran ayatollah Ali Khamenei banned the import of British and US vaccines against COVID-19 in January 2021, General Naqdi commented that the ayatollah "does not recommend the injection of any foreign vaccine", because the genetic material (mRNA) it contains instructs cells to produce proteins.